awocallaghan/example-express/README.md

 # example-express
-An example Node/Express website structure
+An example website using node and express.
+Clone the repository and then run 'npm install' at command line.
+To start the webserver execute 'node app.js'.